Served by Leeds train station, this West Yorkshire city is well connected for getting around. Here are just a few ideas for great days out:

 2. Leeds to York Brewery

-Getting there – A quick 22-minutes by train from Leeds to York Station.
+Getting there: You can get to your destination on a quick 22-minute train journey from Leeds to York Station.

 3. Leeds to Grimsby